 Ivette loves to run marathons and is proud of her Zapotec indigenous roots.

-Vanessa Myrie, MSW, MSG
+Vanessa Myrie, LCSW, MSG

 Vanessa is a Licensed Clinical Social Worker with dual master's degrees in Social Work and Gerontology from the University of Southern California (USC) and a bachelor's degree in Sociology from California State University, Northridge (CSUN).
 Before joining the ADC team, Vanessa worked with diverse adult populations at UCLA Resnick Neuropsychiatric Hospital.
 She provided individual and group therapeutic services to adults with acute and persistent mental illnesses in outpatient and inpatient settings.
 Vanessa also has over 12 years of experience in the healthcare field, working primarily with the geriatric population as a caregiver, care coordinator, and medical social worker.
 She strives to promote older adults' safety, dignity, and independence.
 As part of the ADC team, her unique role as a social worker is to spot, anticipate and address psychosocial issues that impact a patient's overall medical care plan.
 Vanessa is passionate about aging, dementia, and elderly care.
 Her goal as a social worker is to support older adults and their caregivers by providing them with the resources needed to minimize the negative impacts of aging, ensure their safety and increase their overall quality of life.

 Andrea Centeno, MS- Project Manager/Lead Dementia Care Assistant